Design comparison

 did you notice, that when you reduce screen size below the 960px-Brakepoint you get to see the slide-menu for a sec??
 You might think it's irrelevant as no real user plays along with dev-tools.
 But the thing is: You also see the effect when changing from landscape to portrait-mode.
 This can be annoying...
 No idea how to fix this, as I don't know nothing about JS so far.
 But I thought it's worth mentioning...
 Never mind if you already knew it!! :)

-Marked as helpful1@elaineleungPosted about 2 years ago@ghintema Thank you Harm, and yes I did notice it already even in the React version I built before this one.
+Marked as helpful1@elaineleungPosted over 2 years ago@ghintema Thank you Harm, and yes I did notice it already even in the React version I built before this one.
 I may have found a solution to the problem and will try it out in the days to come.
 Anyway, I appreciate the mention!

-0 - @yacineKahlerrasPosted about 2 years ago
+0 - @yacineKahlerrasPosted over 2 years ago

 Hi Elaine very impressive work, i tried to make it as pixel perfect as yours but couldn't you are really amazing ! i do have one small suggestion though, you can hide the active dropdown when you click anywhere else on the page by doing